Caterina Valente: Life and career

-In the mid-1960s, Valente worked with Claus Ogerman and recorded material in both Italian and English that he arranged/conducted and/or composed on the Decca and London labels.
-In 1964–65, she was a co-host (with Carol Burnett and initially Bob Newhart) of The Entertainers, a 22 episode CBS variety show for which she was recognised as the best female vocalist on American television with the Fame Award.
+In the mid-1960s Valente worked with Claus Ogerman and recorded material in both Italian and English that he arranged/conducted and/or composed on the Decca and London labels.
+From 1964 to 1965 she was a co-host (with Carol Burnett and initially Bob Newhart) of The Entertainers, a 22-episode CBS variety show for which she was recognised as the best female vocalist on American television with the Fame Award.
 She was a frequent guest on The Dean Martin Show.
 Valente also made three appearances on the Ed Sullivan Show.
-She was in 1968 the first show star to receive the Order of Merit of the Federal Republic of Germany.
+In 1968 she was the first entertainer to receive the Order of Merit of the Federal Republic of Germany.